 The billing system requests translations for the relevant SNOMED-CT codes to ICD-10 codes for use in the bill.

-The billing system submits the SNOMED-CT code to the clinical mapping service – possibly including additional modifiers from the patient record, which are supplied automatically, to assist with mapping.
+The billing system submits the SNOMED-CT code to the clinical mapping service.

-If the mapping service needs additional modifiers, it queries the EMR or billing system to gather the required data elements.
+If additional modifiers provided are insufficient the mapping service reports additional modifiers it needs to provide more accurate mappings.

+The billing system can supply these additional modifiers and request the translation again for more accurate mappings (NOTE: This can also be done pre-emptively in step 3).

 Once it has all required data, the mapping system returns the appropriate ICD-10 code for use by the billing system.